-- Hormone replacement therapy (oral doses of estrogen, often referred to a HRT) – While oral estrogen therapy can be helpful for hot flashes, it really hasn’t been found to significantly resolve vaginal dryness issues.
+- Hormone replacement therapy (oral doses of estrogen, often referred to an HRT) – While oral estrogen therapy can be helpful for hot flashes, it really hasn’t been found to significantly resolve vaginal dryness issues.
 Estrogen also isn’t recommended for women having had breast cancer.
 Note that some 40% of women receiving oral estrogen therapy continue to have their persistent vaginal symptoms (dryness, pain, irritation, etc.) (5)

-- Estrogen therapy (locally applied) – May improve vaginal moisture and irritation, and can reverse the dryness of vaginal tissue (and reduce painful sexual intercourse).
+- Estrogen therapy (locally applied) – May improve vaginal moisture and irritation and can reverse the dryness of vaginal tissue (and reduce painful sexual intercourse).

 - Androgen therapy (locally applied)* – I have been prescribing natural androgen hormone alternatives such as DHEA and other natural hormones – as have some of my peers – for almost two decades, with tremendous results.
 And the research is substantiating DHEA as a viable and healthy solution all of the time.
 Just this past November the FDA approved the first DHEA vaginal suppository to address pain during intercourse, for example.
-And research has also shown DHEA can positively affect libido, arousal and sexual satisfaction, as well as improve vaginal musculature (to improve pelvic health and prevent leaking).
+And research has also shown DHEA can positively affect libido, arousal, and sexual satisfaction, as well as improve vaginal musculature (to improve pelvic health and prevent leaking).

 *This is why it is included as one of the soothing and restorative ingredients that I use in Julva®, my new anti-aging feminine cream for the vulva.